 What can I do about it?

-Unfortunately, you can’t change your prior experiences with language or with learning.
+Unfortunately, you can’t change your prior experiences with language or learning.
 The good news is that you can influence the other two parts of the equation (Environment + Time on Task) to make language learning easier for you.

 Macro environment: What is the language of the country that you live in?